itevie/trancer/README.md

+# ⚠️ Hypno Helper is no longer maintained

 # Hypno Helper 🌀
 A hypnotism-oriented Discord Bot, it has many features, such as random imposition, spirals, etc.
 This is not meant for huge servers, just small hypnosis servers.